 Nobody needs a tutorial to learn how one can turn a phone on or off.
 However, if the Power button or the screen of your device is broken or not functioning for some reason, you might end up looking for a guide like this.
 In this tutorial, we’ll be exploring all possible ways to restart and turn off an Android phone or tablet without the power button or the volume buttons.
-Read my tutorial if you want to just wake up your phone’s screen and make it sleep without the power button.
+If you want to just wake up your phone’s screen and make it sleep without the power button, read my tutorial.

 The power button of a phone might break or stop being responsive due to an accidental drop, overuse, mishandling, poor build quality.
 If you have been using your phone or tablet for many years, the power button may become non-functional.
 The ultimate solution to this hardware problem is to visit a service center to get it fixed.
 Alternatively, you can use one of the tips given below to turn off your phone without the power button.
 Whether you own a phone from Samsung, Xiaomi, Oppo, OnePlus, Vivo, Realme, Nokia, or any other Android device, these tips will work on all Android devices.

 Turn off Phone without the Power Button